remotion-dev/remotion/packages/docs/docs/lambda/auto-delete-renderfiles.md

 ## Getting the progress of render

-Due to AWS limitation on postfix search, we need to provide the `renderFolderExpiryInDays` values that we have defined during the render to get the progress of the render.
+Due to AWS limitation on postfix search, we need to provide the `renderFolderExpiry` values that we have defined during the render to get the progress of the render.

 ### From Node.js